-Yabao consists solely of small buds and has a light, crisp, and refreshing taste.
-Yabao buds are very young shoots that develop into offshoot branches, picked in winter and early spring.
-The buds are left to sun-dry without undergoing any additional processing.
-Thus, their taste is quite different from other tea varieties and is undoubtedly worth a try.
+Yabao consists solely of tiny buds and has a light, crisp, and refreshing taste.
+Yabao buds are very young shoots that develop into offshoot branches.
+Usually, farmers pick them in winter and early spring.
+They dry the buds in the sun without any additional processing.
+Thus, their taste is quite different from other tea varieties and is undoubtedly worth trying.

-Should you try this lush tea, the buds are very forgiving of brewing.
-You can experiment and try it any way you like.
-For example, it’s delightful when enjoyed grandpa-style, as the tea buds sink to the bottom and continue to infuse the brew with their sweet nectar, void of any bitter notes.
-Also, making it a fantastic travel tea!
-The aroma is altogether reminiscent of pine forests and the berries that grow there.
+The buds are very forgiving of brewing should you try this lush tea.
+You can experiment and try it in any way you like.
+For example, it's delightful when enjoyed grandpa-style, as the tea buds sink to the bottom.
+There, they continue to infuse the brew with their sweet nectar, void of any bitter notes.
+So it becomes a fantastic travel tea!
+The aroma is reminiscent of pine forests and the berries that grow there.

-Our Yabao is picked from the ancient tea trees of Yunnan province, the home of pu-erh tea.
+Our Yabao comes from the ancient tea trees of Yunnan province, the home of pu-erh tea.
 Enjoy this tea as-is, or store it away for additional aging!

-Mr.Young and Mr.Zhang are two tea-farming partners living in Pu-erh, Yunnan.
-They are very knowledgeable, innovative, curious, and definitely not afraid to experiment.
-Young and Zhang specialize in making teas using cultivars brought from Taiwan and working with the ancient wild trees that grow in the area.
+Mr.Yang and Mr.Zhang are two tea-making partners living in Pu-erh, Yunnan.
+They are knowledgeable, innovative, curious, and not afraid to experiment.
+Yang and Zhang specialize in making teas using cultivars brought from Taiwan.
+They also work extensively with the ancient wild trees that grow in the area.

 212℉ / 100℃